Find Affordable College Courses

 Portland, OR

 Our 2023 rankings named University of Portland the best school in Oregon for civil engineering students.
-Located in the city of Portland, University of Portland is a private not-for-profit school with a small student population.
+Located in the large city of Portland, University of Portland is a private not-for-profit college with a small student population.

 Civil Eng majors at University of Portland take out an average of $26,396 in student loans while working on their egree.